FINLAND (Unofficial translation)

 Translating European Patents and European Patent Applications (15.2.1996/104)

-(5) the date on which the European Patent Office has published its decision to let the patent application proceed to grant or to maintain the patent in an amended form; and
+5) the date on which the European Patent Office has published the mention of grant of the patent or the decision to maintain the patent in amended form; and

-Public notices concerning translations under Section 70n(2) of the Patents Act shall contain:
+Announcements concerning translations under section 70 n of the Patents Act must comprise:

 Public notices concerning translations under section 70t(2) shall contain: